knupfer/type-of-html/Readme.md

     )
 ```

-Please note that the type of 'page' is inferable, so ask ghc-mod or
+Please note that the type of `page` is inferable, so ask ghc-mod or
 whatever you use to write it for you.
 If you choose not to write the
 types, you don't need the language extensions.
 I strongly suggest
-that you don't write signatures for bigger documents.
+that you don't write type signatures for `type-of-html`.

 All text will be automatically html escaped: